Leemo94/ChaosDAO_docs/treasury/TreasurySpending.md

 ### Expenditures from the ChaosDAO treasury so far:
 * In Jan'22, DAOists approved sending half of our small MOVR treasury to the SuperColony "Ukranian Humanitarian Fund".
 About $1.6k (20 MOVR)
-* In Nov'22, we created DOT and KSM "Nomination Pools" to support independent community-focused valiators.
-Used ~2 KSM and 225 DOT (out of ~650 DOT earned by the Interlay vault).
+* In Nov'22, we created DOT and KSM "Nomination Pools" to support independent community-focused validators, using ~2 KSM and 225 DOT (out of ~650 DOT earned by the Interlay vault).
 We think this will show important public community leadership.

 ### Previously Rejected Proposals:
 So far the following types of expenditures have not been accepted: